South Central (film): Plot

-Upon his parole from the California Youth Authority, Hoover Street Deuces gang member Bobby Johnson meets with girlfriend Carole, son Jimmie, and fellow "Deuces" Ray Ray, Loco, and Bear.
+Upon his parole from the California Youth Authority in 1982, Hoover Street Deuces gang member Bobby Johnson meets with girlfriend Carole, son Jimmie, and fellow "Deuces" Ray Ray, Loco, and Bear.
 The gang attends a party thrown by a heroin dealer named Genie Lamp, who forces Bobby to snort a line of heroin.
 Bobby and Jimmie return home in the morning to find Carole passed out on the couch from smoking PCP.
-The Deuces return to Genie Lamp's club, where they shoot Genie's bodyguard and Bobby shoots Genie.
+The Deuces return to Genie Lamp's club for retaliation where they shoot Genie's bodyguard and Bobby shoots and kills Genie.
 Bobby returns home and tells Carole that they have to move immediately.
-Soon after, the gang is caught and Bobby gets a ten year prison sentence for the murder.
+Soon after, the gang is caught and Bobby gets a ten-year prison sentence for the murder.

 Ten years later, Bobby's son Jimmie has followed his father into the gang life.
 He begins stealing car stereos and selling them to Ray Ray for $20 each.
 Jimmie is shot in the back by a man named Willie Manchester while attempting to steal Willie's car radio.
 After recuperating in the hospital, he goes to a juvenile halfway house.

-In prison, Bobby becomes a respected gang leader, falls from grace, and turns his life around with the help of his cellmate, Ali.
+In prison, Bobby becomes a respected gang leader, falls from grace, and turns his life around with the help of his cellmate, Ali, a Muslim serving a life sentence for killing the men responsible for his son's murder.
 Once released, he returns to South Central Los Angeles and drives to the halfway house to find Jimmie.
-Jimmie is shocked that his father has denounced the Deuce gang and will not seek revenge against Willie Manchester.
-Jimmie insults Bobby for not being the proud Deuce gang leader that he thought his father would be.
+Jimmie is shocked that his father has denounced the Deuce gang and will not seek revenge against Willie Manchester, and as a result disowns him.

-Jimmie breaks out of the halfway house and hides out with Ray Ray.
+Jimmie goes AWOL from the halfway house and hides out with Ray Ray.
 Bobby goes to Ray Ray's warehouse and the two have a talk.
 Ray Ray opens up a door that reveals a kidnapped Willie Manchester.
 Ray Ray gives Jimmie a gun and tries to talk him into shooting Willie.
 Willie begs for his life and tells Jimmie that he did not mean to shoot him.
 Bobby takes Bear's gun and threatens to kill Ray Ray, but puts the gun down when he sees the look on Jimmie's face.
 Bobby talks to Jimmie about the mistake it would be if Jimmie killed Willie Manchester.
 Bobby states that Jimmie can replace goods that he steals from a man, but he cannot replace a man's life that he took.
 Jimmie lets go of the gun he had been holding.

 Ray Ray lets go of Jimmie, Bobby, and Willie Manchester.
 Bobby tells Jimmie that they must start their lives over, but this time they will do it the right way.
-The scene fades to black as the two walk out of the warehouse together as father and son.
+The scene fades to black as the two walk out of the warehouse together.